2019 Audi Q8, 2019 BMW X5, Porsche 919 Evo at the 'Ring: This Week's Top Photos

 Kahn Design WB12 VengeanceEnlarge Photo

-British coachbuilder Kahn Design has revealed another example of its imposing WB12 Vengeance based on the Aston Martin DB9.
+British coachbuilder Kahn Design revealed another example of its imposing WB12 Vengeance based on the Aston Martin DB9.
 The latest example has a coat of paint that would make the Hulk green with envy.

 Email This Page